anyaevostinar/SymbulationEmp/docs/QuickStartGuides/1-GettingRunning.md

 get your working environment all set.

 ### Using Cookiecutter
 The easiest thing to do is use our Cookiecutter template.
+Cookiecutter will attempt to push your new directory to a git repo; establish a git repo with the appropriate project name if you would like to use this functionality.

-- Install the latest Cookiecutter:
+- Install the latest Cookiecutter.
+Depending on your Python, you may need to use pip3 in place of pip:

     ```shell
     pip install -U cookiecutter